yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 Fixing this only required [sending the correct information from the right keyboard type.](https://github.com/yuzu-emu/yuzu/pull/6333)

 Users reported crashes when pressing Enter after naming a ruleset or controller layout in `Super Smash Bros.
 Ultimate`.
-Turns out, the `QLineEdit::returnPressed` signal generated a [race condition](https://en.wikipedia.org/wiki/Race_condition), resulting in the crashes.
+As it turns out, the `QLineEdit::returnPressed` signal generated a [race condition](https://en.wikipedia.org/wiki/Race_condition), resulting in the crashes.
 [Switching to `Qt::QueuedConnection`](https://github.com/yuzu-emu/yuzu/pull/6339) solved the issue.

 Additionally, testing confirmed that games can leave regions of memory uninitialized if a text check is performed and doesn’t result in either `Failure` or `Confirm`,